tek/vim-maque/README.md

 The tmux method is designed to maintain a permanently open pane for dispatching.
 Before and after each test execution, output redirection to a temp file is (de)activated.
+A mapping `<Plug>MaqueToggleTmux` is provided to manually kill or open the tmux pane.

 After having executed a test, `<Plug>MaqueParse` executes `:cgetfile`, which populates the quickfix list identically to how :make does.